Here’s What Apple’s Folding iPhone Could Look Like, Based On New Renders

 “Apple has been a leader for quite a long time in a few areas such as touch ID, facial ID, and easy payment with the phone,” Wozniak said.
 “They’re not the leader in areas like the folding phone, and that worries me because I really want a folding phone.”

 Speaking of the competitors, Samsung recently sent out test models of its own foldable phone, the Galaxy Fold, with the intention of making the device available to customers a few weeks later.
 However, the company has faced a huge setback after several of its test devices stopped working in the hands of reviewers.

 In an attempt to better understand the device’s parts, iFixit decided to take the device apart.
-An official teardown video was posted to its website but was later removed at Samsung’s request, as previously reported by The Inquisitr.
+An official teardown video was posted to its website, but was later removed at Samsung’s request, as previously reported by The Inquisitr.

 “We were provided our Galaxy Fold unit by a trusted partner.
 Samsung has requested, through that partner, that iFixit remove its teardown,” iFixit’s statement said.
 “We are under no obligation to remove our analysis, legal or otherwise.”